-A grade of incomplete ("I") shall be submitted for a student only when:

-- in a seminar or an independent study project, the student has received an extension of time to submit his or her paper; or - in an examination course, the student was granted an excused absence from the final examination.
-Delayed examinations must be taken no later than one week from the end of the examination period for the semester.
-(See "Final Date for Rescheduled Examinations," page 69).
+A grade of incomplete ("I") shall be submitted only in a seminar or for an independent study project where the student has received an extension of time to submit his or her paper.

 In the event a grade of incomplete ("I") is not removed from a student's transcript by the last day of classes of the following semester or term, the grade shall be changed to a failing grade ("F") in the course.
 The "F" grade is counted in computing the student's grade point average.